 Also, make sure that your ballasts are wired for the correct voltage.
 Electronic ballasts have operating voltages from 90 V to 240 V. Coil and core ballasts have multiple input voltages for the transformer, so make sure the ballast is wired for the correct voltage on three-phase power to make sure it works correctly.

 Some electronic or digital ballast also now feature dimming levels for the lights, which reduce power consumption as well as light levels and temperatures.
 Indeed, heat can be a major problem in greenhouses.

-As such, a controller’s breakers and heavy duty contactors should be separated so that the heat generated by the contactors does not affect the breakers, which will trip because of high temperatures.
-Also, if your load center is located in an area that gets warm (in excess of 100ºF), that will affect the breakers too.
+As such, a controller’s breakers and heavy-duty contactors should be separated so that the heat generated by the contactors does not affect the breakers as it can trip due to high temperatures.
+If your load center is located in an area that gets warm (above 100ºF), this can affect the breakers too.

 Another way to reduce heat in a greenhouse without sacrificing light levels is to turn about 10% of the lights off when temperatures rise too high.
-Each time this is done, the lights can be sequenced to make sure that they cycle, instead of just the same ones every time.
+Each time this is done, the lights can be sequenced to make sure that they cycle, instead of having the sames one stay lit each time.
 A chessboard pattern would be the easiest to manage, and a load center or controller can be built to shut off the different lights each time the temperature rises.

 Keep in mind though that today’s off-the-shelf lighting controller won’t allow custom lighting controls.
-To achieve this, an electrician must be hired to build a controller with PLC options to handle all the lighting control and protection.
+An electrician needs to be hired to build a controller with PLC options that can handle all the lighting control and protection.

 A simple PLC can have eight input triggers and four outputs to control four contactors or ballasts.
 It can also have a simple timer board for four lights or ballasts, with four input triggers and four outputs.